Semester or Year at USC Paris

 - IR 389 Islam in France (spring only)

-- AHIS 453 Studies in Baroque Art (fall)
+- AHIS 453 Studies in Baroque Art (fall only)

 - AHIS 467 19th Century French Art (spring only)

 For students with a more advanced level of French fluency, the Institut Catholique de Paris offers courses in the humanities.
 Its campus is located in Paris’ 6th arrondissement, within walking distance of the Jardin du Luxembourg.
 Students who have taken FREN 330 or the equivalent can enroll in up to 8 units alongside local students and are expected to be able to handle a demanding workload.
 The USC Resident Director offers assistance with homework, writing papers, preparing presentations, etc. Courses are offered on a Credit/No Credit basis.

 Sample Institut Catholique courses: